Russ Harvey Consulting - Computer and Internet Services

 Passwords: Your eSignature

-For online transactions, passwords have replaced a signature (or the wax seal that kings once used) with a password.
+For online transactions, passwords have replaced a signature (or the wax seal that kings once used).

 Many people really don't understand this form of electronic verification and view it as something that is imposed upon them rather than something that protects them.